-TRANSYLVANIA COUNTY, N.C. — A North Carolina animal shelter is under quarantine after being exposed to canine influenza and distemper, officials said Wednesday.
+TRANSYLVANIA COUNTY, N.C. — An animal shelter in Transylvania County remains under quarantine after being exposed to canine influenza and distemper, officials said Tuesday.

 The closure aims to limit exposures and the outbreak during the quarantine period.